Skip to main content

 2.5 Accessing

-Write a method that will extract an item from the ExpandableArray.
+Write a method named get that will extract an item from the ExpandableArray.
 The user should be able to specify an index and the ExpandableArray will return the item at that index.

 Again, if the user specifies an index that is greater than the number of elements in the ExpandableArray, throw an IndexOutOfBoundsException.